JasonFantl/JasonFantl.github.io/_posts/2024-03-03-Firefly-Synchronization.md

 ## "Fireflies"

-To start simply, let's have two fireflies.
+Starting simply, let's have two fireflies.
 We assume they already know the frequency to flash at (maybe it's in their biology).
 Each firefly has an internal clock, and every time the clock completes a cycle, the firefly flashes.
 This is represented by the below code, which runs continuously.
 The `flashInterval` represents how long we wait between flashes, and the `flashTimer` tells us where in that interval we are, with `flashTimer` increasing with time.

 ``` javascript
 if (flashTimer >= flashInterval) {